How to Map BPMN Patterns & Examples into Tallyfy?

 Equivalent of pattern in Tallyfy

-After task A is completed, show tasks B and C. After task B or C is completed, show task D.
+After task A is completed, show tasks B and C.

-N out M Join
+N out of M join

 BPMN pattern description

 After task A is completed, tasks B1, B2, and B3 are to be completed.
-When either of the B tasks are completed, task C is to be completed.

 Equivalent of pattern in Tallyfy

 After task A is completed, show tasks B1, B2, and B3.
-After task B1, B2, or B3 is completed, show task C.

 Note on issue - This would more easily work in Tallyfy if there was the ability to create two rules for one task: (when A is completed, show task B1.
 If task B2 or B3 is completed, hide task B1).
 We’re working on it.

-Synchronizing Merge
+Synchronizing merge

 BPMN pattern description

-After task A is completed, tasks B and C are to be completed.
 When B or C is completed, task D is to be completed.
 (V2) B and/or C.

 Equivalent of pattern in Tallyfy

-After task A is completed, show tasks B and C. After task B or C is completed, show task D and (V1) hide the other of B or C.
+After task B or C is completed, show task D and (V1) hide the other of B or C.

 BPMN pattern description